 Skip to main content Skip to footer

-Their idea was rooted in what they were seeing around them every day as Jannah shared: “We’re covering vaping and smoking in the community area, and we’ve noticed a lot in our areas where vapes have been put out on the roads that aren’t fully finished with.”
+Jannah shared: “We’re covering vaping and smoking in the community area, and we’ve noticed a lot in our areas where vapes have been put out on the roads that aren’t fully finished with.”
 For Erin, the focus was on education and responsibility: “We want to make sure they’re educated and have awareness of the impact.
 But also know if they’re going to continue where to dispose of them.”

-For The Other Direction, their journey at Youth Action Unlocked was about more than presenting a project – it was about finding their voice, building confidence, and starting the work of changing their community for the better.
+Their work was about more than presenting a project – it was about finding their voice, building confidence, and starting the work of changing their community for the better.

 About the author